Fix Notifications Not Working on Samsung S23(Plus), S23Ultra

 4. Enable All apps toggle to turn on notifications for all apps.

-In addition, you can also verify the in-app settings of apps like Gmail, Instagram, etc., because these apps allow us to also control the notifications.
+In addition, you can also verify the in-app settings of apps like Gmail, Instagram, etc., because these apps allow us also to control the notifications.

 Turn Off Do Not Disturb